 - Other event support and advice: many organizers share their experience and support with each other while together at events like PyCon US.
-To reach a wider audience and include organizers that don't regularly attend conferences in the US, the PSF should offer additional organizer resources either directly or by connecting new organizers with experienced mentors in the community.
+To reach a wider audience and include organizers that don't regularly attend conferences in the US, the PSF should offer additional organizer resources either directly or by connecting new organizers with experienced mentors in the community through other resources.

 Those that know me in the Python community know that I'm always eager to help others and put the needs of the community first.
 I hope to earn your vote to continue to support this community at the Board of Directors level.
-You can reach me at email@example.com or https://twitter.com/jonafato if you have any questions about my self-nomination.
+You can reach me at <firstname.lastname@example.org> or at @jonafato on Twitter and Mastodon.social if you have any questions about my self-nomination.